 2. Appenzeller Cheese

 You can find Appenzeller cheese throughout Switzerland, but when you go to this region, I recommend going to the town of Stein to visit the Appenzeller Schaukäserei.
 At this show dairy, you will learn about the tradition and production of this semi-hard cheese with a long history in Switzerland.
 There’s also a restaurant onsite serving dishes made with this special cheese, such as fondue and Appenzeller Toast with ham and pear.
-While you’re in Stein, you can also visit the local Appenzeller Volkskunde-Museum (Folklore Museum), located next door to the Schaukäserei.
+While in Stein, visit the local Appenzeller Volkskunde-Museum (Folklore Museum), located next door to the Schaukäserei.

 Appenzeller Schaukaserei, Dorf 711, 9063 Stein, +41 (0)71 368 50 70